Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-12-25-Wannier_center_polarization.md

 | 5        | -11.66192     | -1.41757           |
 | 6 (FE)   | -11.5742      | -1.68399           |
 {: .center}
+>we can easily calculate its ionic dipole moment at centrosymmetric phase should be 12.09 elect*A.

->After figure out which value is clearly wrong, we can now proceed to calculate total polarization
+>After figure out which value is clearly wrong, we can now proceed to calculate total polarization:

 ```
 Total ionic contribution = 0.5258 elect*A